physiii/CollectiveFS/README.md

 The objective of CollectiveFS is to create a public file system where users can store personal files.

 # Description
 The cloud is a cluster of servers owned by a single entity.
-Typically, their motive is to collect payments directly or from 3rd parties which creates additional risks.
+Typically, their motive is to collect payments directly or from 3rd parties which creates reliability and security risks.
 CollectiveFS serves to be a public alternative to privately owned cloud storage.
+Control is distributed among entities who choose to provide disc space in exchange for having their files on the network.

 # Hidden in Plain Sight
 File chunks are exchanged with untrusted peers but are encrypted.
 Symetric keys are used since the encryptor/decryptor are the same entity.